zenjoy/csi-hetzner/examples/kubernetes/pod-single-existing-volume/README.md

 # Use an existing volume

-Below you will find the instruction on how to use an existing DigitalOcean Block Storage with your Kubernetes cluster.
+Below you will find the instruction on how to use an existing hetzner Block Storage with your Kubernetes cluster.

 ## Known issues